Tigers quiet Reds’ bats, take series with 4-1 win

 Max Schrock scored the Reds’ only run on Soto’s wild pitch in the eighth.

-The Reds lost their fourth straight series and fell percentage points behind San Diego for the National League’s second wild card.
-The Padres hosted the Astros on Sunday.
+The Reds lost their fourth straight series and fell a half-game behind San Diego for the National League’s second wild card.
+The Padres beat the Astros on Sunday.

 “If we do anything but look forward, it would be a mistake,” Reds manager David Bell said.